grassrootseconomics/w3-celo/README.md

 `w3-celo` is a fork of the original library replacing all incompatible Ethereum types with Celo types.

+w3VM changes will not be included in this library as it closely follows Ethereum Geth.

 Versioning closely follows the original.

 ## Install